“Van Buren – one of the biggest names in British illusionists”

 Having worked with both the classic performers and the contemporary performers of today including Peter Kay, Mel & Sue, Johnny Vegas and more, Andrew and Allyson still tour the world but also are touring the UK with their Outdoor arena show – “Van Buren’s Victorian Wonders Show”.
 (See Outdoor Page)

 2018 was an amazing year of celebrating the 250th Anniversary of Philip Astley creating the circus.
-Word spread globally with celebrations overflowing from Newcastle-under-Lyme to London, around the UK, to Monaco, Hungary, Brazil and more.
+Instigated in 2009 by Andrew Van Buren word spread globally with celebrations overflowing from Newcastle-under-Lyme to London, around the UK, to Monaco, Hungary, Brazil and more.

 Andrew was proudly involved in the unveiling of a plaque to Philip Astley in Monte Carlo by HSH Prince Albert and Princess Stephanie.
 Also within Astley’s birthplace there has been several permanent markers created and over 100 events celebrating Astley’s legacy.